 Equity Group Investments

 Sam Zell is the Chairman of Equity Group Investments (EGI), the private investment firm he founded more than 40 years ago.
-The firm’s investments span industries and continents, and include interests in finance, energy, transportation, communications, healthcare and real estate.
-Mr. Zell is recognized as a founding father of today’s public real estate industry after creating three of the largest real estate investment trusts (REITs) in history.
+The firm's investments span industries and continents and include interests in finance, energy, transportation, communications, health care and real estate.
+Mr. Zell is recognized as a founding father of today's public real estate industry after creating three of the largest REITs in history.

 He is also Founder and Chairman of Equity International, a private investment firm focused on building real estate-related businesses in international emerging markets.
 Mr. Zell has been particularly active in bringing Equity International's companies to the public markets.
 Three of these investments are listed on the New York Stock Exchange: Gafisa, a leading homebuilder in Brazil; Xinyuan, a fast-growing regional homebuilder in China; and Homex, Mexico's leading homebuilder.
 A fourth, BR Malls, Brazil's largest retail property owner and operator, is listed on the Bovespa.

-Mr. Zell serves on the JPMorgan National Advisory Board; the President’s Advisory Board at the University of Michigan; the Visitor’s Committee at the University of Michigan Law School; and with the combined efforts of the University of Michigan Business School, established the Zell/Lurie Entrepreneurial Center.
-His continual assistance to Michigan’s MBA program has also enhanced the Business School’s Polish Studies Program.
-He was appointed a DeRoy Visiting Professor in Honors at the College of Literature, Science and the Arts at Michigan.
+Zell serves on the President's Advisory Board at the University of Michigan, and, with the combined efforts of the University of Michigan Business School, established the Zell/Lurie Entrepreneurial Center.
+His continual assistance to Michigan's MBA program has also enhanced the Business School's Polish Studies Program.
 He is also a long-standing supporter of the University of Pennsylvania Wharton Real Estate Center, where he endowed the Samuel Zell/Robert Lurie Real Estate Center.
-Zell also endowed Northwestern University’s Center for Risk Management.
-He holds a JD degree and a BA from the University of Michigan.
+Mr. Zell also endowed Northwestern University's Center for Risk Management.
+He holds a J.D. degree and a B.A. from the University of Michigan.